Danish borders closed due to coronavirus / covid-19

 The Danish authorities urges people not to make non-necessary journeys abroad - this includes commuting to Sweden.

 If you are traveling to Sweden, make sure that you are up to date with the Swedish restrictions with regards to the coronavirus / covid-19 outbreak.
 The Swedish authorities also urge people to not make non-necessary journeys abroad.
-That decision is in place until the 14th April 2020.

 According to EU regulation, if you are let go from your job, then you should apply for compensation from the Swedish a-kassa.
 You are then supposed to register at Arbetsförmedlingen on your first day without a job.
 To be able to benefit from income-based unemployment benefits you will have to apply for membership in the Swedish a-kassa.